gsimon75/esp8266_gps_unit/README.md

 #### Unit and "OTA" server

-In the demo the FQDN of this "OTA" server is `ota.wodeewa.com`.
+In the demo the FQDN of this "OTA" server is `backend.wodeewa.com`, the path within it is `/ota/`.

 The OTA server must have a valid certificate and the cert of the trusted CA that has signed it must be uploaded to the units via the local admin UI.